karlhulme/sengi/workspaces/sengi-docstore-dynamodb/README.md

 }
 ```

 DynamoDB can create secondary indexes but these are not quite analogous to secondary indexes on Mongo, Cosmos or RDBMS systems.
-In DynamoDB a secondary index is essentially a copy of the original table with (a) a subset of the columns, and (b) a different partition and sort key.
-This presents a few limitations for Sengi:
+In DynamoDB a secondary index is essentially a copy of (or a subset of) the original table with a different partition (hash) and sort key.

-* You can only order on a single sort key.
-A secondary sort will need to be done in memory by the client.
+For authoratitive child documents, you will need a mechanism for finding all the child records that are *owned* by a given parent.
+You do this by filtering the child table based on the parent table id.
+To enable this, create a global secondary index specifying the parent record's id as the hash code.
+This will allow you to create a `DocType` filter on the child table that targets the parent id.

-* You must filter based on the hash key before the sort key is applied.
-If there is no sensible hash key to use, perhaps because you want to filter across the whole dataset, then you can use the `docType` field as a hash value.
+For warehousing documents, you can specify any field to act as a partition key.
+If there is no sensible field to use, perhaps because you want to filter across the whole dataset, then you can use the `docType` field as the partition key.
 In this scenario you'll only have 1 partition so it's important not to project too many fields into it.

 ## Limitations